 The word ‘chemical’ has always gained negative attention in the eyes of the public even when it enhances their lives.
-This is because of the side-effects it causes on the environment due to pollution and toxicity.
+This is because of the side-effects these chemicals have on the environment and their health due to pollution and toxicity.

 The chemical industry basically produces 4 kinds of chemicals: